DanielLin97/daniellin97.github.io/_pages/mentorship.md

 <div class="notice--danger" markdown="1">

-## CTIC Research Internship Opportunities
+## NUS CTIC Research Internship Opportunities

 I am currently looking for motivated research interns to join CTIC at NUS and work on emerging topics in trustworthy AI, LLM agents, and online safety.